 This weekend we celebrated our beautiful daughter, Mikayla's 1st birthday and that’s thanks to the amazing surgeons and staff on the 8th floor!!
 Mikayla was born with a rare diagnosis of Pentalogy of Cantrell which included several heart defects.

 Cardiomyopathy is a condition that affects the structure and function of the heart muscle.
 There are several forms of the disease, and each one has a variety of possible causes and symptoms.
-If your child has been diagnosed with cardiomyopathy, it is important that you find a doctor who is experienced and who thoroughly understands your child’s condition.
+If your child has been diagnosed with cardiomyopathy, it is important that you find a doctor who is experienced in treating cardiomyopathy in children and who thoroughly understands all forms of the condition.

-At Boston Children's Hospital Heart Center - part of the #1 ranked Heart Center - we are fortunate to have a number of cardiomyopathy experts who regularly evaluate and care for babies, children and teens with this disease.
+As the #1 ranked Heart Center, we are fortunate to have a number of cardiomyopathy experts who regularly evaluate and care for babies, children and teens with this disease.

 Services offered through our Cardiomyopathy Program include: